Ronald Acuña Jr. Player Props: Braves vs. Royals

-Ronald Acuna Jr. -- hitting .415 with three doubles, a home run, six walks and eight RBI in his past 10 games -- will be in action for the Atlanta Braves against the Kansas City Royals, with Brady Singer on the mound, on April 14 at 8:10 PM ET.
+Ronald Acuna Jr. -- 3-for-5 with a home run and two RBI in his most recent game -- will be in action for the Atlanta Braves against the Kansas City Royals, with Kris Bubic on the mound, on April 15 at 4:10 PM ET.

-In his last game, he collected three RBI (going 3-for-4 with a double) against the Reds.
+In his last game, he hit a home run while going 3-for-5 against the Royals.

 Ronald Acuña Jr. Game Info & Props vs. the Royals